crf8472/libarcstk/BUILD.md

 - the shared object libarcstk.so.x.y.z (along with a symbolic link ``libarcstk.so``) in the standard library location (e.g. /usr/local/lib)
-- the seven public header files calculate.hpp, checksum.hpp, identifier.hpp,
+- the seven public header files calculate.hpp, identifier.hpp, logging.hpp,
-  logging.hpp, match.hpp, parse.hpp and samples.hpp in the standard include
+  match.hpp, parse.hpp, samples.hpp and version.hpp in the standard include
   location (e.g. /usr/local/include).
+- the four exported non-API template headers builder.tpp, checksum.tpp,
+  samples.tpp and validate.tpp in folder ``details'' below the location where the public headers are
+- the four cmake packaging files libarcstk-config.cmake, libarcstk-config-version.cmake, libarcstk-targets.cmake and
+  libarcstk-targets-release.cmake that allow other projects to simply import libarcstk's exported cmake targets
 - the pkg-config configuration file libarcstk.pc

 You can change the install prefix by calling cmake with the